-- 1. Conan will get the user input settings and options, which can come from the command line, be default values defined in ~/.conan/profiles/default, defined in a Profiles file, or cached from the latest conan install execution. - Conan will retrieve the MyLib/1.0@user/channel recipe, read the settings attribute, and assign the necessary values. - 3.
-With the current package values for settings (also options and requires), it will compute a SHA1 hash, that will be the binary package ID, e.g. c6d75a933080ca17eb7f076813e7fb21aaa740f2. - 4.
+- 1. Conan will get the user input settings and options.
+Those settings and options can come from command line, profiles or from the values cached in the latest conan install execution. - 2.
+Conan will retrieve the MyLib/1.0@user/channel recipe, read the settings attribute, and assign the necessary values. - 3.
+With the current package values for settings (also options and requires), it will compute a SHA1 hash that will be the binary package ID, e.g. c6d75a933080ca17eb7f076813e7fb21aaa740f2. - 4.
 Conan will try to find the c6d75... binary package.
-If it's present conan will retrieve it, if not, it can be built from sources with conan install --build.
+If it's present it will retrieve it, if not, it will fail and indicate that it can be built from sources using conan install --build.

-If the package is installed again with different settings, for example, for 32bits architecture:
+If the package is installed again with different settings, for example, for 32 bits architecture:

+'''

-\$ conan install MyLib/1.0@user/channel -s arch=x86 -s ...
+$ conan install MyLib/1.0@user/channel -s arch=x86 -s ...

+'''

-The process will be repeated, but now generating a different package ID, because the arch setting will have a different value.
+The process will be repeated but generating a different package ID, because the arch setting will have a different value.
 The same applies for different compilers, compiler versions, build type, etc., generating multiple binaries, one for each configuration.

-When users of the package define the same settings as one of those binaries that have been uploaded, the computed package ID will be the same, such binary will be retrieved, and they will be able to reuse the binary without building it from sources.
+When users of the package define the same settings as one of those binaries that have been uploaded, the computed package ID will be the same and such binary will be retrieved and reused without building it from sources.

-The use case for options is very similar, the main difference is that options can be more easily defined at the package level and they can be defaulted.
+The options behavior is very similar.
+The main difference is that options can be more easily defined at the package level and they can be defaulted.
 Check the options, default_options reference.

 Note the simple scenario of a header-only library.
 Such package does not need to be built, and it will not have any ABI issues at all.
 The recipe of such package will have to generate exactly 1 binary package, no more.
-This is easily achieved, just by no declaring settings nor options in the recipe:
+This is easily achieved, just by not declaring settings nor options in the recipe: